Index Database

 ## Description

-A searchable web database of remote sensing indices (e.g. metrics for things like vegetation health, land use, water stress) that allows users to search for relevant satellite sensors for a given application.
-This search may also be inverted, listing the indices it's possible to calculate from a given remote sensing dataset.
+A searchable web database of remote sensing indices (sensing indices are metrics which indicate research parameters such as vegetation health, land use, water stress) that allows users to search for relevant satellite sensors for a given application.
+The search may also be performed in reverse, listing as output the indices which it is possible to calculate from a given input remote sensing dataset.
 The database also links different indices to their respective applications, providing references to academic literature demonstrating their usage.

 ## Cost